How to Avoid the Mom Penalty | Wealthsimple

 Being a mother has historically meant less pay, a compromised career, and other unpleasant vocational things.
 But there are ways to fight against that.
 A guide to navigating the four key mom-penalty moments.

-On a June day eight years ago, I left my office for the evening and promptly went into labour with my second son.
-This June, we'll be commemorating a whole other kind of labour: It’s Equal Pay Day for mothers, the date that marks how many extra days in 2019 mothers have to work to earn the same wages that fathers did last year.
+On June 10 eight years ago, I left my office for the evening and promptly went into labor with my second son.

+This June 10, we'll be commemorating a whole other kind of labor: It’s Equal Pay Day for mothers, the date that marks how many extra days in 2019 mothers have to work to earn the same wages that fathers did last year.
 (I’ll probably also be baking a Hogwarts-themed birthday cake, because that’s how we moms roll: Do it all, with a side of Pinterest.)

 How big a deal is the Motherhood Penalty?
-In the U.S., 80% of the gender wage gap can be attributed to this “mommy tax.”
-In Canada, data shows that on average, after a first child, a woman's earnings are 12% lower than that of childless women.
-That percentage grows with each subsequent kid, so that by the time a woman has her third or fourth she’s earning 20% less.
+Eighty percent of the gender wage gap can be attributed to this “mommy tax.”
+Research shows that mothers’ income drops 30% after the birth of a first child, and a study out of Harvard found that moms are offered starting salaries 8% lower than women who are not parents, and 9% lower than fathers.
+Considering these realities, it’s easy to see why nearly a third of college-educated mothers drop out of the workforce around the birth of their first child.

-If you're having a kid, or you're already a mother, or even if there are other mothers in your workplace — there are ways to combat this inequality.
+If you're a woman having a kid, or you're already a mother, or even if there are other mothers in your workplace—there are ways to combat this inequality.
 How, exactly?
-Well, there are a set of moments — of negotiation, of declaration of intent — when it's possible to confront these biases.
+Well, there are a set of moments—moments of negotiation, of declaration of intent—when it's possible to confront these biases and affect your professional future.
 And maybe even change things for moms in the future.
 And if you're mindful about seizing these moments, you may not only avoid the Motherhood Penalty for yourself, you could play a part in changing the system.
 “Be a trailblazer in changing these policies,” urges Ashley Feinstein Gerstley, founder of The Fiscal Femme, a corporate financial-wellness consultancy.
 “You’re doing it for women everywhere.”

+Eighty percent of the gender wage gap can be attributed to this “mommy tax.”

-Should it be your job — as a qualified worker, exhausted mother, and midnight baking demon — to correct this societal injustice?
+Should it be your job—as a qualified worker, exhausted mother, and midnight baking demon—to correct this deep-seated societal injustice?
 Of course not.
 But the system isn’t going to fix itself.

 Moment #1: Hi, boss.
 I'm having a baby!
 And...

 Hooray!
 (Or yikes!)
 You need to tell your workplace you’re expecting.
-It may seem early, but this is the first in a series of key conversations that will determine how having children is going to impact your career.
-So once you get through the initial “Hey boss, guess what?” it’s time to lay the groundwork — on your terms, not just theirs — for the financial and career-growth ramifications of your time away from work.
+It may seem early, but this is the first in a series of key conversations that will determine the impact on your career of having children.
+So once you get through the initial “Hey boss, guess what?” it’s time to lay the groundwork—on your terms, not just theirs—for the financial and career-growth ramifications of your time away from work.

 Moment #2: Hi, father of our soon-to-be child, how much time are you taking off?